nrichards/mdpicgen/README.md

 options:
-  -h, --help            show this help message and exit --md-file MD_FILE     Input filename for the Markdown file --md-out-file MD_OUT_FILE
+  -h, --help            show this help message and exit --md-file MD_FILE     Input filename for the Markdown file.
+  --md-out-file MD_OUT_FILE
-                        Output filename for Input Markdown with updated image links
+                        Output filename for Input Markdown with updated image links.
   --image-out-dir IMAGE_OUT_DIR
-                        Output directory name for composited images, will be created (Default: 'out') --button-pattern-file BUTTON_PATTERN_FILE
+                        Output directory name for composited images, will be created (Default: 'out').
+  --button-pattern-file BUTTON_PATTERN_FILE
                         Pattern filename for matching buttons (Default:
-                        'qunmk2.patset')
+                        'qunmk2.patset').
   --image-height IMAGE_HEIGHT
+                        Pixel height of generated images, used with sub- commands (Default: 48).
-                        Scale generated images to height (Default: 48) --gif                 Generate GIF from button sequences (Default: false, use PNG)
+  --gif                 Generate GIF from button sequences, sets filename
+                        extension (Default: false, use PNG).
-  --print-formatted     Print formatted Input Markdown to stdout --print-extract       Print extracted buttons to stdout
+  --print-formatted     Print formatted Markdown (from '--md-file') to the
+                        console.
+  --print-extract       Print sequences to console.

 Image generation sub-commands:
   {imageset,psd}        Optional sub-commands for how to generate images: the
-                        source of image data
+                        source of image data.
+    imageset            Read image data from a directory of images, supports GIF animation of button sequences.
-    imageset            Use a directory of images for the layers psd                 NOT RECOMMENDED: Read image data from PSD file - depends on Adobe(tm) Photoshop tech, slow,
+    psd                 NOT RECOMMENDED: Read image data from PSD file. depends on Adobe(tm) Photoshop tech, slow,
                         incompatibilities between PSD tools unexpectedly
-                        breaks workflows
+                        breaks workflows, animation not supported.
 ```

 ## imageset sub-command